DePhoegon/Developer-Notes/README.md

-This is an Obsidian Valut
+This is an Obsidian Vault
-- It is readable without it, but the links & strcture are only properly viewable in Obsidian Software
+- It is readable without it, but the links & structure are only properly viewable in Obsidian Software

 This will updated in small parts and flushed out with notes as it goes.
 - incomplete for now.